 An input shuffler allows any combination of the available channels to be used as inputs to each ALC program.

-Note: An input channel cannot be assigned to more than one (1) program.
+Note: An input channel cannot be assigned to more than one program, and can only be used once within a program.